 This on its own can be pretty useful to sort certain file extensions or files based on their name into folders.

 That's all there is to the process and when you hit the merge now button the program will run the copy operation on its own using a command line window that is displayed only during the operation.

 Note that subfolders are the only ones copied to the destination folder while source root folders are not.
 The files in those root folders are all copied to the root of the destination folder.

-Note that the merging won't affect the source files in any way.
+Note also that the merging won't affect the source files in any way oif you select copy.
 There is no option to automatically delete the source files either which means that you need to do so manually after the operation completes.